jakejs/jake/README.md

 Note that you *cannot* uses spaces between the commas separating the parameters.

-Any paramters passed after the Jake task that contain a colon (:) or equals sign (=) will be added to process.env.
+Any paramters passed after the Jake task that contain an equals sign (=) will be added to process.env.

 With the following Jakefile: